ashvant-sunish/auction-to-action/auction-to-action/src/Documentation.md

 <!--  -->

+## This update introduces several improvements to the Website:

 ## 05/08/2025 - Tuesday - 4:10pm [ Update 0.0.1 ]

-This update introduces several improvements to the Website:

 - Added Chakra UI Version 2
 - Added a custom theme provider
 - for defining a new color add it to src>Theme>theme.js and use it across all pages.

+## 07/08/2025 - Thursday - 11:31pm [ Update 0.0.2 ]

+- Added React Router Dom
+- Added file inventory paths [ Follow that method ]